 #1.
 We encourage you to start by signing the Slow Money principles.
 Stand up and be counted as someone who wants to make a difference in this wacky world of irrational investing.

 #2.
-We would be thrilled if you made a donation to Slow Money NC through our fiscal sponsor, The Abundance Foundation, to help us keep catalyzing these loans!
-We rely almost entirely on donations from fine people like you.
+We would be thrilled if you made a donation of any size to Slow Money NC through our fiscal sponsor, Abundance NC, to help us keep catalyzing these loans!
+We rely entirely on donations from fine people like you.
 When a committed group of people do something small it can make a very big difference.

 #3.
 Invest directly in your local foodshed.
-Let us know you would like to make a loan.
+Let us know if you would like to make a loan.
 How much would you like to allocate for Slow Money loans in your community?
-Slow Money NC members with available capital may choose to make loans (a minimum of $1000 is requested, as most loans range from $2000-$30,000) to individuals with worthwhile projects that reflect the Slow Money mission.
+Slow Money NC members with available capital may choose to make loans (a minimum of $2000 is requested, as most loans range from $2000-$20,000) to individuals with worthwhile projects that reflect the Slow Money mission.
 Slow Money NC lenders usually earn a 2-4% rate of interest on those loans.
 Their nurture capital will be lent to borrowers that they select.
-No fees are charged; we just grovel for donations.
-We invite both lender and borrower to “pay it forward,” if they wish, so Slow Money NC and our fiscal sponsor, The Abundance Foundation, can cover administrative costs and allow us to keep facilitating these loans to increase the production of locally, sustainably-grown food here.
+No fees are charged; we just rely on your donations.
+We invite both lender and borrower to “pay it forward,” if they wish, so Slow Money NC and our fiscal sponsor, Abundance NC, can cover administrative costs and allow us to keep facilitating these loans to increase the production of locally, sustainably-grown food here.

 If a loan fails, the capital is lost.
 Dollars put into Slow Money loans should be considered “at risk.”
 That said, in our experience, these types of local, direct loans perform very well.

 Moreover, if we each invested just 1% of our portfolios in enhancing our local food systems the change would be extraordinary.
 Our money could quickly go to work enriching our lives, instead of the lives of faraway bankers.